Download a free workbook to help you design your site with confidence.

 Choose your color palette

-Color can help your website visitors automatically get a sense of your brand—whether it’s bold and colorful, muted and calm, or somewhere inbetween.
+Color can help your website visitors automatically get a sense of your brand—whether it’s bold and colorful, muted and calm, or somewhere in between.
 If you’re launching an online business, take a look at the color palettes your competitors use, so you can find opportunities to differentiate your brand and products.
 Experiment with different combinations of colors to see how they bring your brand to life.
 Keep it simple and don’t go overboard, but have fun switching things up.

 Select the fonts for your site